Laica-Lunasys/LunaConomy/README.md

 make, use, sell, offer for sale, import and otherwise run, modify and propagate the contents of its contributor version.

-In the following three paragraphs, a Òpatent licenseÓ is any express agreement or commitment, however denominated, not to enforce a patent (such as an express permission to practice a patent or covenant not to sue for patent infringement).
-To ÒgrantÓ such a patent license to a party means to make such an agreement or commitment not to enforce a patent against the party.
+In the following three paragraphs, a ï¿½patent licenseï¿½ is any express agreement or commitment, however denominated, not to enforce a patent (such as an express permission to practice a patent or covenant not to sue for patent infringement).
+To ï¿½grantï¿½ such a patent license to a party means to make such an agreement or commitment not to enforce a patent against the party.